CLIMADA-project/climada_python/README.md

 CLIMADA stands for **CLIM**ate **ADA**ptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).

-As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution via a [data API](https://climada.ethz.ch/data-api/v1/docs) such as tropical cyclones, river flood, European winter storms, earthquakes, ..., all at 4km spatial resolution - wildfire to be added soon.
-For all hazards, historic and probabilistic event sets exist, for some also under select climate forcing scenarios (RCPs) at distinct time horizons (e.g. 2040).
-See also [papers](https://github.com/CLIMADA-project/climada_papers) for details.
+As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution via a [data API](https://climada.ethz.ch/data-api/v1/docs) at 4km spatial resolution.
+For select hazards, historic and probabilistic, and past, present and future climate event sets exist at distinct time horizons.
+You will find a repository containing scientific peer-reviewed articles that explain software components implemented in CLIMADA here: https://github.com/CLIMADA-project/climada_papers

 CLIMADA is divided into two parts (two repositories):